ValheKouneli/Reversi/documents/project_implementation.md

 After doing all this for all the depths, the program reads the resuls from the new file and prints them.
 After that, it creates a line chart about the win percentages of mcts bot agaist minimax AI for different depths.
 The line chart data is read from the file that contains the old results too.

-See the class diagrams and javadoc for more detailed information about the implementation.
+Download the build to see the class diagrams and javadoc for more detailed information about the implementation.

 ## Sources